 Undergraduate Summer Grant Program

-The Department of Communication is pleased to offer an Undergraduate Summer Grant Program, which began providing stipends in summer 2017.
-The generosity of our alumni has enabled us to provide these funds for Communication majors either (1) completing a summer internship or (2) engaging in research opportunities with Communication faculty.
-The funds are meant to provide some financial support to allow Communication majors to accept positions that might otherwise be prohibitive due to associated costs.
+The Department of Communication is pleased to offer an Undergraduate Summer Grant Program.
+Through the generosity of our alumni, this program has enabled us to provide funds for Communication majors either (1) completing a summer internship or (2) engaging in research opportunities with Communication faculty.
+The funds provide financial support to allow Communication majors to accept positions that might otherwise be prohibitive due to associated costs.
 Students may use stipends to supplement the costs of housing or travel associated with the internship or research opportunity.

 Students completing an internship (paid or unpaid) will enroll in COMM 4960, Communication Internship.
 Students must complete paperwork prior to the first day at their internships.
 Students completing research must work with a Communication faculty sponsor to arrange for research credit (COMM 2990 or COMM 4990).